Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

   </div>
 </div>

-## About Me
-I am currently working as a open source software developer on a Quantum Error Correction software, under the mentorship of Prof. Stefan Krastanov at the Manning College of Information and Computer Sciences, University of Massachusetts Amherst.
-My work involves leveraging stabilizer formalism and group theory to implement QEC protocols/codes.

-My current comprehensive projects for Quantum Savory organization open source bug bounty program includes the following:
-* **Completing the Non-Clifford capabilities**: Improvements to non-Clifford functionality and Pauli measurement algorithm for non-stabilizer and stabilizer states
-* **Extending the capabilities of Two Block Group Algebra codes**: Extending the capabilities of quantum two-block group algebra (2BGA) codes using finitely presented groups and specific group presentations $\langle X \mid S \rangle$
-* **Computing the minimum distance of quantum Low Dense Parity Check codes using Linear Programming**: Using independent mixed integer linear programming solvers to compute the minimum distance (NP-hard) problem for quantum LDPC codes

-In addition, I achieved 3rd position globally at quantum computing UnitaryHack 2024.
-My supervisors included Dr. Katharine Hyatt from Amazon AWS Quantum team where I developed solutions for Braket.jl and BraketSimulator.jl libraries.
-I also contributed to the Julia language ErrorCorrection.jl/CodingTheory.jl package by principal developer, Dr. Eric Sabo from Xanadu.

 ## Short Background
 I graduated Magna Cum Laude with a Bachelor’s degree in Electrical Engineering, specializing in Computer Engineering, from the National University of Computer and Emerging Sciences (FAST-NUCES), Lahore Campus, Pakistan, in June 2023.
 Following my graduation, I served as a Research Assistant at the Smart Networking Research Group at FAST-NUCES from February 2023 to February 2024, under the supervision of Prof. Saima Zafar.
 We achieved a novel milestone by pioneering the first application of High-Level Synthesis for Machine Learning in medical applications.
 My work was published in IEEE Embedded Systems Letters (Impact Factor: 1.7).